hyperadev/Scaffolding/.github/README.md

 ### Repository

-As with Minestom, Scaffolding uses JitPack to distrubute releases.
+As with Minestom, Scaffolding uses JitPack to distribute releases.

 #### Gradle (Kotlin)
 Add JitPack as a repository to your ```build.gradle.kts``` file.